vishnukg/nvim/Readme.md

 Mason installs lsp servers and other binaries here in your local machine $HOME/.local/share/nvim/mason

 Commands:

 1. :PackerUpdate -> To update the plugins
 2. :Mason -> Mason Dashboard
 3. :TSUpdate -> Update Tree sitter for languages.
+4. :LspInfo -> Shows information about the attached LSP clients in the current buffer.
+5. :NullLsInfo -> Shows information about the attached null-ls clients in the current buffer.